 Welcome to the Diamond Beach in Iceland

-As you walk along the coarse jet-black volcanic sands of Diamond Beach and you will soon notice shimmering pieces of semi-transparent Ice, each up to 1000 years old strewn across your view.
+Diamond Beach in Iceland is one of the most visited places in Iceland.
+As you walk along the coarse jet-black volcanic sands of Diamond Beach.
+You will soon notice shimmering pieces of semi-transparent Ice.
+Each up to 1000 years old strewn across your view.

 This is a must-do in southeast Iceland!